-Philodendron Panduriforme is an ornamental Philodendron plant that is loved for its spectacular, arrow-shaped foliage.
+Philodendron Panduriforme of the Araceae family is an ornamental Philodendron plant that is loved for its spectacular, arrow-shaped foliage.
 It grows as a vine and can reach a height of six feet.

 What’s more, it looks similar to Philodendron Bipennifolium but the difference between the two is that the former has arrow-shaped leaves while the latter has more violin-shaped and dissected foliage.

-Read on to find all about this beautiful plant and its care requirements.
+Read on to find out all about this beautiful philodendron genus plant and its care requirements.

 - What Is Philodendron Panduriforme?

 - Humidity Requirements